nuriachandra/bpAITAC/README.md

 # Data
 Due to the large size of base-pair resultion data, the fullscale input data for this model must be 'memmaped'.
 The models are designed to load in data based on a data config file.
 If the data is memmory mapped using the preprocessing code in `preprocessing/` a data config called info.txt will automatically be generated for you.

+You can see examples of how to run the data preprocessing code in `preprocessing/prep_data.sh`

 # Training

 ## Training bpAITAC